-Below you’ll find the footnotes for articles that are included in Lifelines, a quarterly publication produced by the Toronto Vegetarian Association every March, June, September and December.
+Below you’ll find the footnotes for articles that are included in Lifelines, a quarterly magazine produced by the Toronto Vegetarian Association for its’ members.

 The footnotes are categorized by issue and article.

 10 Ways to Support Veggie Businesses in the Pandemic By Samantha Davis